Skip to main content

 n = the sample size

-These formulas are general guidelines, and researchers should consult with a statistician or use statistical software to ensure the sample size calculation is appropriate for their particular research question and study design.
+These formulas are general guidelines.
+Consult a statistician or use statistical software to make sure the sample size calculation fits your particular research question and study design.

 Should you be using a customer insights hub?